CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+A pop-up box will appear with the message "Hello world!"

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

+let myName = prompt("What is your name?");
+console.log(myName);
+console.log(typeof(myName));

-What effect does calling the `prompt` function have?
+What effect does calling the `prompt` function have? prompt() expects a return message from the user.

 What is the return value of `prompt`?
+If the user enters a message then is a string or null if user click cancel button and no message has been added.